Colorado Boater Registrations

 Replacing your Colorado Boat Registration

 Boat registration replacement will be necessary when the original has been lost, stolen or damaged.
 Watercraft owners will need to notify Colorado Parks and Wildlife within 15 days.
-This time period also applies to a boat decal replacement where one has been lost or destroyed for any reason.
-Prior to a Colorado boat registration replacement, owners who have a change of address will also need to notify Parks and Wildlife of the change.
+This time period also applies to a boat registration replacement where one has been lost or destroyed for any reason.
+Prior to obtaining a registration replacement, owners who have a change of address will also need to notify Parks and Wildlife of the change.
 Boaters will need to provide an explanation as to the reason need for a replacement as well as a $5 fee.

 Boater Safety Courses in Colorado